GabrielReyes136/altar_of_net/README.md

 Below is a list of functionality as of version 1.0.0

-!8ball !greet !dice !slap !kill !beg !give !laser !gratz
+!greet !slap !kill !beg !give  !gratz

-!8ball
-example usage : !8ball will i kill zulrah today?

 !greet
 example usage: !greet player-to-greet

-!dice
-example usage: !dice

 !slap
 example-usage: !slap target